-The course gives students hands on experience of the practical applications of Information Communication Technology, from website creation and graphic design to the manipulation and analysis of data using spreadsheets and databases.
+The course gives students hands on experience of the practical applications of Information Communication Technology, from Website creation and graphic design to the manipulation and analysis of data using spreadsheets and databases.

-The course also teaches students the theoretical aspects of ICT.
+The course also educates students on the theoretical aspects of ICT.
 This includes, applications of ICT, system development and the exponential growth of the internet and its social implications.